ekalais/hello-world/README.md

 # hello-world
-ALIA Library Carpentaries demo content
+ALIA Library Carpentries demo content

 This is a standard paragraph.